 Students planning to earn a baccalaureate degree at a four-year college or university may complete the first two years at Pellissippi State by earning either the Associate of Arts, Associate of Fine Arts, Associate of Science or the Associate of Science in Teaching degree, each requiring a minimum of 60 credit hours.
 A broad selection of courses is offered that will transfer to four-year institutions.

 - Articulation/transfer agreements.
 Prescribed curricula developed cooperatively by Pellissippi State and four-year colleges and universities.

 - General associate degree requirements.
-Programs designed with the flexibility to allow the student to select courses that parallel the requirements of the four-year institution to which he/she intends to transfer.
+Curricula designed with the flexibility to allow the student to select courses that parallel the requirements of the four-year institution to which he/she intends to transfer.

 - Tennessee Transfer Pathways.
-Associate of Arts, Associate of Fine Arts, Associate of Science and Associate of Science in Teaching programs designed for transfer to Tennessee public colleges and universities.
+Associate of Arts, Associate of Fine Arts, Associate of Science and Associate of Science in Teaching curricula designed for transfer to Tennessee public colleges and universities.